Self-awareness has been called life’s ‘meta-skill’ for the 21st century.

 - Improved relationships

 - Increased transparency and honesty about who you are

 How to be more self-aware at work

 Know your emotional kryptonite – what triggers you?
 Are you aware of your triggers?
 What gets you stressed, angry or defensive?

 Knowing your triggers is a big part of self-awareness.
 When you know what pushes your buttons, you’re able to respond with a cooler, calmer head when those issues come up.

 It also helps you prepare for situations where you know there’s a good chance someone or something is going to push those buttons.

-Knee jerk reactions and responding explosively to triggers will only ratchet up the stress levels of a situation – for you and your teammates.
+Knee jerk reactions and responding explosively to triggers will only ratchet up the stress levels of a situation for both you and your teammates.

 Self-awareness also means taking care of yourself and not bottling up stressful situations up on the inside.